amtep/ck3-savetools/README.md

 It does NOT handle Ironman saves.
 Reading those requires a bit of secret Paradox information that I don't want to publish here.

-The Python is pretty slow (about a minute to scan one savefile), but runninh it under pypy3 makes it only take a few seconds.
+The Python is pretty slow (about a minute to scan one savefile), but running it under pypy3 makes it only take a few seconds.